Lava lava lava

 Comments

-1. gusladogames says:
+1. gusladogames's avatar gusladogames says:

 Take a look at a couple google images of lava to get an idea of how it looks.
 The general rule of painting dark to light that we normally follow when painting is reversed when painting fire or fiery things (such as lava).
 Start with a yellow (I use the base yellow Averland Sunset, followed by Yriel Yellow), followed by progressively darker oranges and reds.